Football fans and gamblers have been using stats to make money from football betting for years now. And there’s a good reason for that!

-Sometimes managers have a mental block when they come up against a certain adversary, and try as they might, they just can’t beat them.
+Sometimes managers have a mental block when they come up against a certain adversary.
+Try as they might, they just can’t beat them.
 Take the Huddersfield vs Swansea game as a perfect example.

 Both teams were struggling in the league, but the Swans were seen as the underdogs when they travelled to West Yorkshire.
 David Wagner’s Huddersfield had a decent home record, and an even better record when facing struggling teams at home.

-But if you asked any Town fan what they thought the score would be, they would have told you 0-0.
-That’s because David Wagner and Carlos Carvalhal had faced each other 6 times before, with the Huddersfield coach never coming out on top in regular time.
+If you asked any Town fan what they thought the score would be, they would have told you 0-0.
+That’s because David Wagner and Carlos Carvalhal had faced each other 6 times before.

 Carvalhal’s propensity to park the bus foiled Wagner’s fluid passing style time and time again.

-When the Swans were reduced to 10 men after 9 minutes, Huddersfield were odds-on favourites to win, but the game finished….
+When the Swans were reduced to 10 men after 9 minutes, Huddersfield were odds-on favourites to win.
+Typically, the game finished….
 0-0.

-Despite having over 80% possession and numerous shots, the Terriers were unable to break down Carvalhal’s team, and in honesty never looked capable of scoring.
+Despite having over 80% possession and numerous shots, the Terriers were unable to break down Carvalhal’s team.
+In all honesty, they never looked capable of scoring.

 A simple check on fans forums’ and a check on Huddersfield’s head-to-head against Sheffield Wednesday under Carvalhal would have pointed punters in the direction of a goalless draw bet.